top of page

 ON THIS DAY

-James who arrived at Villa with a reputation for gaffes had proved a largely error free ‘keeper through the season to this point.
-Sadly he left his worst till last and Villa’s wait for another FA Cup win went on, 43 years after their last.
+• Villa lose the FA Cup final after a goalkeeping error from David James as future Villa boss Roberto Di Matteo inflicts heartbreak after 73’.
+James who arrived at Villa with a reputation for gaffes left his worst till last and Villa’s wait for another FA Cup win went on, 43 years after their last.

-Forward Benito Carbone made his final appearance for Villa aged 28 before moving on to Bradford City in August 2000.
-Villa had wanted to keep Carbone but what were described as contractual problems meant that despite his excellent showings for Villa he was allowed to move to Bradford City on terms nearer his demands.
-As a sad footnote Carbone himself has admitted his biggest regret in football was leaving Villa and not building on what was promising to be a dynamic career with the club.
+• Forward Benito Carbone, 28, makes his 30th and final appearance in a Villa shirt (28 Starts) before moving on to Bradford City in August 2000.
+John Gregory had wanted to keep Carbone however Chairman Ellis had not wanted to accede to the player’s financial demands leading to successive outbursts and so, despite his excellent showings for Villa, he was allowed to move to Bradford City on terms nearer his demands.
+As a sad footnote Carbone himself has admitted his biggest regret in football was leaving Villa and not building on what, after a slow start, was promising to be a dynamic career with the club.
+Carbone left with a record of W13 D11 L6, 9 Goals, 5 Assists, 5 Bookings and 1 Red Card across his short Villa career.

 Aston Villa